openebs/mayastor-docs/reference/call-home.md

 ### Where is the collected data stored?

-The collected information is stored on behalf of the OpenEBS project by DataCore Software Inc. in the data centers located in Texas.
+The collected information is stored on behalf of the OpenEBS project by DataCore Software Inc. in data centers located in Texas.